George Lopez intends to break down barriers with 'The Wall' comedy show in Tucson

 This spring, Salpointe High School mounted William Mastrosimone’s “Bang Bang You’re Dead,” based on the 1998 mass shooting at Thurston High School in Springfield, Oregon, where a student shot and killed his parents, two students and wounded 25 others.

-Tucson High Magnet School staged Tucson playwright Amy Almquist's original play "Our Border Town," a documentary-style play retracing true stories of undocumented students and migrants and their interactions with Border Patrol and the Tucson community.
-The play had a cast and crew of 45.
+Tucson High Magnet School staged Tucson playwright Amy Almquist’s original play “Our Border Town,” a documentary-style play retracing true stories of undocumented students and migrants and their interactions with the Border Patrol and the Tucson community.
+It had a cast and crew of 45.

 Lopez has a similar goal with “The Wall.”